bioidiap/bob.devtools/doc/install.rst

    private_token = <obtain token at your settings page in gitlab>
    api_version = 4

-We recommend you set ``chmod 600`` to this file to avoid prying us to read out your personal token.
-Once you have your token set up, communication should work transparently between these gitlab clients and the server.
+We recommend you set ``chmod 600`` to this file to avoid prying eyes to read out your personal token.
+Once you have your token set up, communication should work transparently between the built-in gitlab client and the server.

 .. include:: links.rst